-She can leave the batterer, thereby losing economic security for herself and her children, her position in her community, and the partner whom she loves despite his cruel behavior.
-She may also lose the support of traditional-minded family and church members, who believe she should endure all things in order to keep her family together.
-And since battered women are in the greatest danger when they leave their batterer, she may be stalked, threatened, attacked, and even murdered.
+She can leave the batterer, thereby losing economic security for herself and her children, her position in her community and the partner whom she loves despite his cruel behavior.
+She may also lose the support of tradition-minded family and church members, who believe she should endure all things in order to keep her family together.
+And since battered women are in the greatest danger when they leave their batterer, she may be stalked, threatened, attacked and even murdered.

 If she stays with her partner, she risks losing her children, who can be taken from her by well-meaning relatives or by the courts because she supposedly cannot or will not protect them; she risks losing even more of her self-esteem; she risks painful, terrifying, and humiliating abuse; and, ultimately, she risks losing her life.

 And regardless of her choice, when she later tells her story, she will be met with the incredulous, contemptuous demand: “Why didn’t you just leave the first time he hit you?”

 It all seems so simple, from the outside.
 He hits you, you leave.
 But battering doesn’t begin with a blow to the head, out of the blue.
 Battering begins with a look, an attitude, an inflection.

 Would you leave your partner if he looked at you “funny?”

 If he seemed angry for some unknown reason?

 If he took control of the checkbook because “you just don’t do it right?”

 Neither would a battered woman.
 And because his behavior is so calculated to keep her off balance, she treads more carefully, tries harder to abide by his wishes and to please him.
 By the time the batterer actually strikes her, she may already believe that she provoked the assault because she wasn’t good enough.